- Monthly Theme: Erotic Thrillers

 Kristine: First acknoweldge that I am a maligned part of society!

-Sean: You are totally maligned .
-I think for as queer as Almodóvar is, I also think his films value the traditional family.
+Sean: You are totally maligned.
+I think for as queer as Almodóvar is, a lot of his films fetishize the traditional family.
 That song that Lola and Ricky sing at the end in the car is all about persevering in the face of the onslaught of marriage and family obligation: “I will survive, I will be the reed that bends but does not break.”
 Though Marina does not join in at first and then sort of reluctantly gets swept up in the moment.
 I read a lot of ambivalence from her about that song.
 But I think Almodóvar might see marriage and normativity as some dumb beautiful sacrifice or something?
-I am not sure.
+I realize I’m contradicting myself.
+I am not sure what to think.

 Kristine: I am not sure either.
 Remember the scene in her doctor’s apartment?
 When Ricky is threatening her and telling her that he will beat her and kill her if she gives up the jig?
 And then he is juggling the babies in front of her face and being like “See how cute they are!”
 And awesome Marina is like, “Um, no thanks.”